World Bound Adventures: Japan

 • Internships as a climate ambassador and mentor in local sustainable businesses and future expeditions

-Meet your instructors:
+Meet your team:

 Taiki Ishikawa